google-marketing-solutions/vigenair/README.md

         * A duration, which is also displayed in the variant's tab.
         * The list of A/V segments that make up the variant.
         * A description of the variant and what is happening in it.
         * An LLM-generated Score, from 1-5, representing how well the variant adheres to the input rules and guidelines, which default to a subset of [YouTubes ABCDs](https://www.youtube.com/ads/abcds-of-effective-video-ads/).
-Users are strongly encouraged to update this section of the prompt in [config.ts](ui/src/config.ts) to refer to their own brand voice and creative guidelines.
+Users are strongly encouraged to update this section of the generation prompt in [config.ts](ui/src/config.ts) to refer to their own brand voice and creative guidelines.
         * Reasoning for the provided score, with examples of adherence / inadherence.
     * User Controls for video variant rendering:
         * Vigenair supports different rendering settings for the audio of the generated videos.
 The image below describes the supported options and how they differ: <center><img src='./img/audio.png' width="400px" alt="Vigenair's audio rendering options" /></center>